Last update: 2 months ago

 Step 1: Declutter the cabinets

 Empty all your kitchen cabinets and comb through the contents.
 Sort them by throwing out every broken or duplicate item you don’t need.
-Sometimes you’ll be surprised how much unneeded stuff we keep.
+Sometimes you’ll be surprised how much-unneeded stuff you keep.
 Just go through all the cabinets and put everything in it on the floor so you can see it well and sort it out easily.
 Leave enough room to store the items into two or three piles.
 The goal with this is to keep only the items you regularly use or really feel are special to you.

 Step 2: Devise a system

 Now that everything is on the floor, think about how to group these items.
 This will improve the cohesiveness of your system.
-For example – Group all the items you need for baking in one place, cutlery in another, plates in a third, and so om.
+For example – Group all the items you need for baking in one place, cutlery in another, plates in a third, and so on.
 With the plates and dishes, consider having an additional group for those which are for special occasions and thus rarely used.

 Step 3: Implement the system